yannikkellerde/GABOR/README.md

 Feel free to clone this repository and check out the code yourself, but be warned: As I implemented the code just for myself, I didn't do any documentation or commenting and the code will probably be very hard to understand for someone, who has not implemented it himself.

 ## Further work
-As some other Qango players have also figured out, that the *Burgregel* is still a first player win, on some of the Qango tournaments, they have started to play with the inofficial *6x6 Profiregel*.
+As some other Qango players have also figured out, that the *Burgregel* is still a first player win.
+At some of the Qango tournaments, they have started to play with the inofficial *6x6 Profiregel*.
 Here the first player has to start on the edge of the board.
 It would be interesting to find out the game theoretical value of this way to play.
 Also, there is still the 7x7 version of the game, I haven't touched yet at all.
 As solving 6x6 Qango is much easier, as solving 7x7 Qango, this will probably only be possible with a better Computer and a memory efficient in C++.
 Also, I might need to look into some more sophisticated approaches as [PN²](https://www.researchgate.net/publication/292699512_The_PN2-search_algorithm) or PDS-PN.